nguyensjsu/sp19-202-pied-piper/README.md

 - Helped creating a video for the game.
 - Contributed to generate the burndown chart.
 - Helped in achievements board.
+-Note:  I am using only one account on GitHub.
+But sometimes when I commit, my name is "J" and sometimes my name is "Ilsoo-jake-kim".
+And committed by "J" is not included contribution graphs.

 ## Haoran
 - Implemented Observer pattern  to monitor apple state, and notify the food board score board and speedboard.